COLORADO AND EASTERN UTAH 12 DAYS

 Explore Denver.

-The Mile High City blends city life with outdoor fun.
-Denver is famous for its art, culture, food, music, and sports.
-It’s also the gateway to ski resorts in the nearby Rocky Mountains.
+Denver blends city life with outdoor fun.
+It's famous for art, culture, food, music, and sports, and is the gateway

 Visit Denver's 16th street mall, a one-mile pedestrian walkway in downtown.
 Enjoy outdoor cafes, nightlife, and shops!